AEA Minority Serving Institution (MSI) Fellowship

 Rachel L. Berkowitz, PhD San José State University

 Dr. Rachel L. Berkowitz (she/her) is an Assistant Professor at San José State University (SJSU) within the Department of Public Health and Recreation.
 Dr. Berkowitz has been working for over a decade in public health as a researcher, teacher, and practitioner.
-Throughout her career, she has focused on understanding and addressing the ways in which systems, structures, and places create and perpetuate health inequities.
+Throughout her career, she has focused on understanding and addressing how systems, structures, and places create and perpetuate health inequities.
 Her research uses quantitative, qualitative, and participatory methods and draws on the principles and approaches of critical race theory, applied research, community-based participatory research, human-centered design, and implementation science.
-She teaches both undergraduate and Masters students and loves teaching approaches and methods that students can apply in their own work, such as through the Evaluation Methods for Public Health Practice course.
+She teaches both undergraduate and master's students and loves teaching approaches and methods that students can apply in their own work, such as through the Evaluation Methods for Public Health Practice course.
 Her earlier work as a public health practitioner included the design and implementation of evaluation for programs in community and clinical settings.
-She currently leads the evaluation efforts for the SJSU Masters of Public Health (MPH) program, and she is currently supporting the development of a participatory evaluation strategy for a local foundation.
-She received her MPH in Global Health, Community Health and Development from Rollins School of Public Health at Emory University and her DrPH from University of California, Berkeley.
+She currently leads the evaluation efforts for the SJSU Master of Public Health (MPH) program, and she is currently supporting the development of a participatory evaluation strategy for a local foundation.
+She received her MPH in Global Health, Community Health, and Development from Rollins School of Public Health at Emory University and her DrPH from the University of California, Berkeley.

 Elizabeth Bishop, PhD, Texas State University

 Dr. Elizabeth Bishop (she/her) is an Associate Professor in the Department of History at Texas State University.
 In this role, Elizabeth aims to drive interdisciplinary and community-engaged research regarding transparency in governance; she holds methodology strengths in program evaluation and stakeholder development.
 Prior to coming to Texas State, Elizabeth received her doctorate from the University of Chicago in the history of the modern Middle East and aligned fields.
-Elizabeth began her work in evaluation as technical specialist, deputy Chief of Party, and ultimately Chief of Party responsible for the monitoring and evaluation unit attached to USAID/Egypt's "Growth Through Globalization" results package, which played a key role in shaping her professional identity as an evaluator, community-engaged researcher, and scholar.
-Subsequently, Elizabeth worked within the American University in Cairo's graduate programs to actively engage stakeholders, current students, alumni, and community partners in order to inform and improve program design so as to foster and sustain an inclusive, diverse, and equitable environment for students, faculty, staff, and external stakeholders.
+Elizabeth began her work in evaluation as a technical specialist, deputy Chief of Party, and ultimately Chief of Party responsible for the monitoring and evaluation unit attached to USAID/Egypt's "Growth Through Globalization" results package, which played a key role in shaping her professional identity as an evaluator, community-engaged researcher, and scholar.
+Subsequently, Elizabeth worked within the American University in Cairo's graduate programs to actively engage stakeholders, current students, alumni, and community partners in order to inform and improve program design to foster and sustain an inclusive, diverse, and equitable environment for students, faculty, staff, and external stakeholders.
 These hands-on experiences have led to both leading and supporting evaluation efforts both inside and outside Texas State University.
 Elizabeth hopes to augment these experiences and current responsibilities with the theoretical underpinnings, methodology, and key tenets of evaluation through the MSI Fellowship Program.

 Kunga Denzongpa, PhD, Community-Campus Partnerships for Health (CCPH)